-Project description and its components-subcomponents, development objectives; amount of financing, types of investments, project location (regions); ehe scope and objectives of Environmental and Social Management Framework, project's potential environmental and social impacts; national environmental policy, legislations, normative documents and requirements for environmental and social assessment; world bank safeguards policies and their requirements, it's categories and screening; comparison of national and World Bank requirements for environmental assessment; applicable environmental standards; social economic characteristics; land acquisition and involuntary resettlement; gender, citizen engagement and labor; social process for screening, preparing and approving raps and reputational risks contractor
+Project description and its components-subcomponents, development objectives; amount of financing, types of investments, project location (regions); ehe scope and objectives of Environmental and Social Management Framework, project's potential environmental and social impacts; national environmental policy, legislations, normative documents and requirements for environmental and social assessment; world bank safeguards policies and their requirements, it's categories and screening; comparison of national and World Bank requirements for environmental assessment; applicable environmental standards; social economic characteristics; land acquisition and involuntary resettlement; gender, citizen engagement and labor; social process for screening, preparing and approving raps and reputational risks

-Ouestions Answers

-How will payment be made to contractors?
-Payment will produce the PIU directly to the construction and installation work? the Republican tenders be further built extension

-How will contractors be determined for The contractor will be determined by the results of the area as a whole or for each village separately? village

-Is there a new construction of social facilities?
-New construction is not provided, if necessary, can

-How an environmental expertise will carry out?
-For Ecological expertise will be carried out in each
+Questions Answers How will payment be made to contractors?
+Payment will produce the PIU directly to the contractor How will contractors be determined for construction and installation work?
+The contractor will be determined by the results of the Republican tenders Is there a new construction of social facilities?
+New construction is not provided, if necessary, can be further built extension How an environmental expertise will carry out?
+For the area as a whole or for each village separately?
+Ecological expertise will be carried out in each village